lucasaug/rust-web/README.md

 # A minimalistic CGI-capable HTTP server in Rust

 This is a simple HTTP server with support for CGI programs written in Rust.
-It is side project of mine and an opportunity to put my Rust learning to the test.
+It is a side project of mine and an opportunity to put my Rust learning to the test.
 It is very limited, just for fun and not intended to be used in a production environment :)

 The [HTTP server implementation](https://doc.rust-lang.org/book/ch20-00-final-project-a-web-server.html) from the [Rust book](https://doc.rust-lang.org/book/) has been used as a starter code, and the `ThreadPool` implementation is exactly the same.